ne75/p2llvm/tests/hardware/README.md

 board identity, and individual case results.
 A missing device is a skipped hardware run, never a pass.

-Minimum acceptance cases: the arithmetic and ABI counterexamples tracked in `docs/phase0/findings.md`, nested HUB calls and callee-save preservation, runtime memory/string and float helpers, cog startup/return, locks, interrupts/debugging, and CORDIC/FIFO-sensitive sequences.
+Minimum acceptance cases include arithmetic and ABI regressions, nested HUB calls and callee-save preservation, runtime memory/string and float helpers, cog startup/return, locks, interrupts/debugging, and CORDIC/FIFO-sensitive sequences.
 The production baseline retains the old board-specific experiments for reference; they are not automated assertions.